PinNaCode/magiskboot_build/README.md

 you should be able to find your source package under the `build` folder

+### Development

+To quickly discard the current `build` directory and dirty `vendor/` submodule changes, please run `make clean`.

+If you modify something in the Rust part, you will have to perform `rm build/libmagiskboot-rs.a` manually before rebuilding.
+(TODO: let CMake detect source changes)

 ### Special thanks to

 - [android-tools][android-tools] developers for many code and inspiration of this repository